coral-streaming/coral/README.md

 Archived
 ===

-This project is not actively maintained/develop.
-However, it is kept here on github for reference, in a read-only archived mode.
-A "Thank you" goes to all contributors, and supporters who have made this project a very valuable framework for understanding the domain of streaming analytics.
+This project is not currently activelt developed.
+However, it is kept here on github for reference as a read-only archived repository.
+A "Thank you" goes to all contributors and supporters who have made this project a very valuable framework for understanding streaming analytics.